TENT REPAIR

 Another easy method of repair is using repair tapes and patches.
 Compared to a liquid adhesive, these can better reinforce larger tears and also patch over larger holes.
 The downside is that they can peel over time if they’re not properly applied, and they can look out of place if the color isn’t matched.

 Gear Aid is also the go-to company for repair tapes.
 They make a popular tape called Tenacious Tape that is a light woven fabric with an adhesive backing.
-The regular version of this is simply called Tenacious Tape and it conveniently comes in a sage color that closely matches the X-Mid (see here).
+The regular version of this is simply called Tenacious Tape and the grey color matches our floor well, while the clear color works nicely on the fly.
 It’s a great option except it uses a PU based adhesive, which means it only sticks to the inside of the X-Mid.
-However, they do have a new version of Tenacious Tape out now called “Tenacious Tape Sil” which does use a silicone based adhesive and thus will stick to the outside.
-The only downside here is that it only comes in a light grey.
-Gear Aid argues that it’s fairly translucent so it matches the color of what it’s stuck to, which is partially true but it will look a bit out of place on your fly.
-With either tape, it’s important that it’s applied to fabric that is dry and clean.
-Wiping it down with alcohol prior to application is ideal.
+They do have a new version of Tenacious Tape out called “Tenacious Tape Sil” which does use a silicone based adhesive and thus will stick to the outside, although in our testing it didn't stick as well as a liquid adhesive.

 Tenacious Tape in Sage